0EVSG/XSKHZ/INSTALL.md

     <joe@work~/Build> ninja install

 in the build directory.
-Don't forget to include the installation directory in the `PATH` variable of your shell if necessary.
-Also make sure that the `EDITOR` variable is exported when using ViFi.
+Don't forget to include the installation directory in the `$PATH` variable of your shell if necessary.
+Also make sure that the `$EDITOR` variable is exported when using ViFi.
+These variables are typically set in the `.*shrc` file of the shell.

 Enjoy!

+# Platform Notes

+## FreeBSD

+Prerequisites:

+    root@work:~ # pkg install ninja cmake boost-libs

+FreeBSD promotes the `$HOME/bin` directory for user installed software, and includes it in `$PATH` by default.
+That would thus be `CMAKE_INSTALL_PREFIX:PATH=/home/joe` as CMake argument in the example above.

+If left unchanged, `$EDITOR` points to one of the basic editors found in FreeBSD base.

+## Ubuntu

+Prerequisites:

+    <joe@work~> sudo apt-get install ninja-build cmake libboost-all-dev

+Ubuntu seems to use either `$HOME/bin` or `$HOME/.local/bin` by default for software in the home directory, and will set `$PATH` accordingly on login.
+That would suggest to use `CMAKE_INSTALL_PREFIX:PATH=/home/joe` or `CMAKE_INSTALL_PREFIX:PATH=/home/joe/.local` for CMake.

+Ubuntu does not set `$EDITOR` by itself, so you have to add something like

+    export EDITOR='vim'

+to `.bashrc` for the default bash shell.